Banaras Hindu University: Institutes

 The Institute of Environment & Sustainable Development (IESD), which aims to develop and advance the knowledge of technology and processes for sustainable development, was started in 2010.
 The institute was established in accordance with the United Nations Decade of Education for Sustainable Development goal to contribute significantly to the development of appropriate knowledge and competences in the area of sustainable development.

 Starting as the Department of Management Studies, which was upgraded to Faculty of Management Studies in 1984, Institute of Management Studies (abbreviately referred to FMS-BHU or IM-BHU) was finally upgraded into an institute in 2015.
 The Institute of Management Studies is the business school of Banaras Hindu University.
 Among the earliest management schools in India, the institute imparts education at postgraduate and doctoral levels.
-Alok Kumar Rai, a professor at FMS-BHU is currently the vice-chancellor of the University of Lucknow.
+Alok Kumar Rai, a professor at FMS-BHU has served as the vice-chancellor of the University of Lucknow.

 Faculties

 There are nine standalone (which are not under any institute or college) faculties at the Banaras Hindu University: